(Last Updated on : 29-12-2018)

-The Sports Authority of India (SAI) mainly strives to promote sports and develop the level of infrastructure to upgrade the skills of Indian sports persons.
+The Sports Authority of India (SAI) mainly strives to promote sports and develop the level of infrastructure to upgrade the skills of Indian sports persons by operating various schemes at sub-junior, junior and senior level.
 SAI is working to ensure the effective and optimum utilization of various sports facilities and is concerned with sports promotion and management of various sporting events in India.

-SAI has six regional centres located in the major cities like Bengaluru
+SAI has six regional centers located in the major cities like Bengaluru

 , Sonepat, Delhi